rotationalio/rotational.io/content/en/blog/2023-03-24-mastering-the-art-of-data-freshness.md

 - Does it make sense to buy more cloud storage so your data can just sit around?
 Also probably no.
 - Or do you instead focus on keeping data fresh and putting it to use?
 That’s [Ensign](https://rotational.app/)!

+Want early access to a platform and community for developers building event-driven apps?
+Check out our [free beta of Ensign](https://rotational.app/register/).